mixu/snapshot/readme.md

 - `.snapshot(hash)`: given a object hash, creates a string which is a standalone Javascript function that can be evaluated to produce the same objects with the right classes (as long as the definitions for custom objects are also available).

 Note again, that the argument must be a single hash - but it can contain any data.

+## Supported:

+- Booleans, Numbers, Strings, null, undefined
+- Dates, Regular expressions
+- Non-native functions
+- Object hashes and Arrays consisting of any supported value
+- Instances of objects that define a serialize() and a deserialize() function

+## Unsupported

+- native functions (e.g. you cannot serialize a reference to Array.prototype.map)
+- instances of objects that do not define a serialize() function

 ## Multiple references